Addiction to power in The Lord of the Rings: "Power corrupts"

 Shippey points out authors contemporary with Tolkien who dealt in the theme of the corrupting influence of power: George Orwell with Animal Farm (1945), William Golding with Lord of the Flies (1954), and T. H. White with The Once and Future King (1958).
 In his view, this was largely a modern idea; he writes that the nearest medieval equivalent is the Old English proverb "man deþ swa he byþ þonne he mot swa he wile": "A man does as he is when he can do what he wants", i.e. power reveals existing character, rather than changing it for the worse.
 The Lord of the Rings is largely medieval in its setting, but its attitude to the corrupting effect of power is an anachronism, something wholly modern.
 He sees a modern echo, too, in Boromir's response to the Ring, with "all the signals which the twentieth century has learned to distrust", including fascination with power even if it is the Enemy's; his speech praising "the fearless" and then "the ruthless" as the way to victory; the portrayal of himself as a leader with "power of Command"; and eventually "the naked appeal to force".

+Jack Brown comments that Tolkien "witnessed with disgust the rise of communism and fascism" in the years after the First World War, notes that he makes Gandalf reject the use of the Ring "for fear that it w[ould] lead to tyranny", and remarks that some characters recognise that such "absolute power is too dangerous to be used", while others fail to do so.
 The Tolkien scholars Agnes Perkins and Helen Hill, writing in A Tolkien Compass, analyse the corrupting effect of power.
 They pay particular attention to the Ring, but point out that the issue is wider than that, as some characters were corrupted long before the Rings were forged.
 They view Tolkien's scheme as having five groups of three characters, each affected differently by power.